 The creators earn from various streams of revenue.
 YouTubers earn from the ad revenue when people watch their videos.
 A blogger similarly receives money from the ads placed on the blog.

 In the early days, affiliate marketing and ad revenue were the major income sources.
-But now the creators economy is evolving and new revenue sources are coming in place.
+But now the creator's economy is evolving and new revenue sources are coming into place.
 Subscription models and sponsored content are more in vogue.

 "We just keep writing bigger and bigger checks to the creators", says Robert Kyncl, YouTube's chief business officer

 YouTube has said it paid $30 billion over the past 3 years to the people and companies that posted videos.

 The rise of content creators